felipedepadua/iceberg-athena-aws/README.md

 ## Set up

+(PS: You can skip this and do it manually if you want)
 1. Run the cloud formation template.
-This will create; (PS: You can skip this and do it manually if you want)
+This will create:
 - The S3 bucket
 - Glue database
 - Athena work group (PS: I think this is no longer needed!?
 Athena should now have a default `primary` workgroup)